23 - The complete key catalog

 Orchard payment address

-Encoded in 43 bytes, then packaged inside a Unified Address (no standalone bech32 form).
+Definition 2.56 (Orchard address ). , encoded in 43 bytes and packaged inside a Unified Address (no standalone bech32 form).

 Note plaintext